-Study of breath, resonance, vowels and consonants in rela-
+Study of breath, resonance, vowels and consonants in relation to singing.

-tion to singing.
 Simple English and American songs.
-Credit, two semester hours.

 Further study of breath control, tone placement, and pronunciation.
 Exercises for legato and staccato singing.
 Old Italian songs and art songs from the standard classics.